 A Parisian poet of sin and spleen who dragged beauty from the gutter, forever changing how art confronts modern life.

-Charles Baudelaire lived a life of exquisite tension, a dandy in a shabby coat who found divine inspiration in urban decay.
-Born into comfort, he squandered his inheritance on art, books, and opium, living a bohemian life that scandalized his family and the French establishment.
-His masterpiece, 'Les Fleurs du mal' (The Flowers of Evil), was a thunderclap in 1857, putting on trial the very soul of the modern city.
-He didn't write of nymphs and shepherds, but of swarming crowds, rotting carcasses, and the haunting eyes of the poor, alchemizing these subjects into verses of startling musicality and formal perfection.
-Prosecuted for obscenity, the book cemented his notoriety but also his influence.
+In 1857, Charles Baudelaire published 'Les Fleurs du mal' (The Flowers of Evil), a collection that put the modern city on trial.
+Born into comfort in 1821, he squandered his inheritance on art, books, and opium, living a bohemian life that scandalized his family and the French establishment.
+He did not write of nymphs and shepherds.
+He wrote of swarming crowds, rotting carcasses, and the haunting eyes of the poor, alchemizing these subjects into verses of startling musicality and formal perfection.
+Prosecuted for obscenity, the book secured his notoriety and influence.
 As a critic, he was among the first to champion Delacroix and Edgar Allan Poe, whom he translated.
-Ravaged by debt, disease, and addiction, Baudelaire died partially paralyzed at 46, but his work became a cornerstone of modernism, teaching generations that beauty and horror are inseparable twins, and that the poet's role is to be a 'painter of modern life.'
+Ravaged by debt, disease, and addiction, Baudelaire died partially paralyzed at 46.
+His work taught generations that beauty and horror are inseparable twins, and that the poet's role is to be a 'painter of modern life.'

 The biggest hits of 1821